dariota/series-rss/README.md

 Create a password file in /var/www/passwords accessible to the group apache runs as using `htpasswd -c -B -C 10 /var/www/passwords`

-## Set up OMDB Auth
+## Set up IMDB-API Auth

-Get an API key for [OMDB](http://www.omdbapi.com/), create a JSON file containing it as shown in the sample `seriesRssSecrets.json.sample`.
+Get an API key for (the official sounding but unofficial and scammy-looking) [IMDB-API](https://imdb-api.com/), create a JSON file containing it as shown in the sample `seriesRssSecrets.json.sample`.
 Put that file in the `/usr/local/apache` directory created for submission auth above.